h-enk/henkverlinde.com/content/blog/master-npm-with-hugo-customizing-build-scripts/index.md

 ### Removing unused CSS

 We can also use dependencies to pull in tooling for our build process.
-Let's make our project production ready by stripping out unnecessary CSS:
+Let's make our project production ready by stripping out unnecessary CSS.

-> [PurgeCSS](https://purgecss.com/) analyzes your content and your CSS files.
-Then it matches the selectors used in your files with the one in your content files.
-It removes unused selectors from your CSS, resulting in smaller CSS files
+{{< alert icon="💡" text="<a href=\"https://purgecss.com/\">PurgeCSS</a> analyzes your content and your CSS files.
+Then it matches the selectors used in your files with the ones in your content files.
+It removes unused selectors from your CSS, resulting in smaller CSS files." >}}

 We will also be installing [Autoprefixer](https://github.com/postcss/autoprefixer), a [PostCSS](https://github.com/postcss/postcss) plugin to parse CSS and add vendor prefixes to CSS rules using values from [Can I Use](https://caniuse.com/):